aaorsi/get_emlines/README.md

 ('SII_6717', '<f4'), ('SII_6731', '<f4'), ('NeIII_3870', '<f4'), ('CII_158um', '<f4'), ('NII_205um', '<f4')])

 ```
-Note: In its current version, the first argument is obsolete but must be included (hence, `'x'`), and `all_lines` must be set to `True`.
-This is work in progress, so things will be cleaned up pretty soon.
+Note: In its current developing version, the first argument is obsolete but must be included (hence, `'x'`), and `all_lines` must be set to `True`.
+This is work in progress, so things will be cleaned up pretty soon to allow the user to specify specific line(s) as input.

 **A quick installation:**

 - First, clone the repository.
-- Add it to your python repositories (e.g. in your bashrc:
+- Add it to your python libraries (e.g. in your bashrc:

-`export PYTHONPATH="${PYTHONPATH}:/home/your-python-repositories/get_emlines/"`
+`export PYTHONPATH="${PYTHONPATH}:/home/your-path-to-get_emlines/"`

 - import it as in the example above.